Mental Health Defenders And Mental Health Saboteurs.

 The mental health saboteurs are like traitors within the fortress walls and act to open the person up to being undermined and attacked from within.

-The diagram illustrates how negative things attack us from outside but these things are less able to reach us or do us harm if we have good defences.
+The diagram illustrates how negative things attack us from outside but these things are less able to reach us or do us harm if we have good defenses.
 Problems, stress, financial difficulties, health issues, losses, loneliness and so on are things we must all face at times.
 A well paid job can protect us from financial difficulties, loved ones can protect us from loneliness, interests and activities can protect us from boredom and so on.

 On the other hand, a poorly paid job with a bullying boss, abusive relatives, friends who only come around to borrow money and a spend-thrift spouse can add to our problems and make it harder for us to cope.